Faculty and Staff Directory » Duck-Chul LeeView Directory | Update Profile | FAQ

 - The 36th Ten-Day Seminar on the Epidemiology and Prevention of Cardiovascular Disease (American Heart Association).
 2010.

-- Top 10 Publication Award, “Leisure-time running reduces all-cause and cardiovascular mortality risk” (American Heart Association).
+- Top 10 Publication Award in 2014, “Leisure-time running reduces all-cause and cardiovascular mortality risk” published in the Journal of the American College of Cardiology (JACC).
+(American Heart Association).
 2015.

 - Early Achievement in Research Award (College of Human Sciences.
 Iowa State University).
 2015.

 - Fellow of the American College of Sports Medicine.
+(American College of Sports Medicine).
 2016.

 - Early tenure and promotion to Associate Professor.
+(Iowa State University).
 2017.